The Butterfly House – A One Bedroom Casita on a Budget

 Settling Into the New House

-It’s been about 3 months and we’re loving our new home at Brisas Del Alma.
-We’re still very busy settling in, putting finishing touches on the house (building shelves to store all our stuff mostly), and embracing our new lifestyle.
-It … Continue reading
+It's been about 3 months and we're loving our new home at Brisas Del Alma.
+We're still very busy settling in, putting finishing touches on the house (building shelves to store all our stuff mostly), and embracing our new lifestyle.
+It feels so good!
+Here are a few quick pics I snapped the other day to …

 The New Dipping Pool

 The house is now mostly finished, and we have an 11 week old baby girl named Luna.
-Little Luna has occupied most of our time lately, so I’m way behind on blog posts.
-Eventually I’ll get a chance to take … Continue reading
+Little Luna has occupied most of our time lately, so I'm way behind on blog posts.
+Eventually I'll get a chance to take some photos of the finished house (which still does need a lot of detail work …

 House in Progress Tour

 In Part 2 of our Nesting in Nicaragua series, Holly is one week shy of being six months pregnant and the house has been under construction for five months.
-The roof is mostly on and you can start to get … Continue reading
+The roof is mostly on and you can start to get a feel for what the house will look like.
+Take a tour of the interior …

 Cool Roof Design by Kim Obermeyer